Transport options in Exchange hybrid deployments

 Do you want to route inbound Internet mail for both your on-premises and Exchange Online mailboxes through Exchange Online or through your on-premises organization?

-The route that inbound messages for both organizations take depends on various factors, such as where the majority of your mailboxes are located, whether you want to protect your on-premises organization using Office 365's anti-malware and anti-spam scanning, where your compliance infrastructure is configured, and so on.
+The route that inbound messages for both organizations take depends on various factors, such as where the majority of your mailboxes are located, whether you want to protect your on-premises organization using Microsoft 365 or Office 365's anti-malware and anti-spam scanning, where your compliance infrastructure is configured, and so on.

 Do you want to route outbound mail to external recipients from your Exchange Online organization through your on-premises organization (centralized mail transport), or do you want to route it directly to the Internet?

 With centralized mail transport, you can route all mail from mailboxes in the Exchange Online organization through the on-premises organization before they're delivered to the Internet.
+In the same way, incoming Internet messages will be routed to an on-premises organization before being delivered to any Exchange Online recipient.
+Possible scenarios are detailed in Transport routing in Exchange hybrid deployments.
 This approach is helpful in compliance scenarios where all mail to and from the Internet must be processed by on-premises servers.
 Alternately, you can configure Exchange Online to deliver messages for external recipients directly to the Internet.